 AGUAJUANI INDIANS.
 The Aguajuani Indians are known from a Spanish document of 1754, which placed them an unspecified distance north or northwest of Nacogdoches.
 They were evidently not the Yojuanes, whose name (Jujuane) also appears in the same document.
 Aguajuani resembles Ahehouen, the name of an Indian group recorded in documents of the La Salle expedition.
 These French documents indicate that in the late seventeenth century the Ahehouens lived inland somewhere north of Matagorda Bay, probably near the Colorado River.
 No relationship between the Aguajuanis and the Ahehouens has thus far been established, and the linguistic and cultural affiliations of both groups remain unknown.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "AGUAJUANI INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma07.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "AGUAJUANI INDIANS," accessed July 02, 2020, http://www.tshaonline.org/handbook/online/articles/bma07.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.